 The letter of idea (LOI) round is open between June 3rd and July 31st.
 Awards will be announced, and funding disseminated in January 2020.
-This is not a full traditional request for proposal (RFP).
-Please do not include the traditional elements of an RFP in your letter.
+This is not intended to be a lengthy request for proposal (RFP).
+It is important that you thoroughly answer the questions in the applications.
+Please do not include the traditional elements of an RFP in your response, if it is not specifically requested.
 It is a snapshot of your program/project idea.
 The criteria for a well-written LOI are,

 Please note: The letter of idea is not a ‘letter’, but a series of questions asked through our online application portal.
 Supplemental materials beyond the LOI requirements will not be reviewed unless specifically requested by Foundation staff.

 Please note, awards will not be announced until January 2020.
 Please keep this in mind as you plan your application that you will need to plan for implementation 6 months after grant application is submitted.